mslinn/sinatra-warden-example/README.md

 #...
 ~~~

-Now in the Warden setup.
+## Warden Setup
 Most of the lines need to be explained, so I'll mark up the code with comments.
 This block tells Warden how to set up, using some code specific to this example, if your user model is named `User` and has a key of `id`, this block should be the same for you, otherwise, replace where you see `User` with your model's class name.

 ###### /app.rb (cont)
 ~~~ruby